 Exercise 1.3 (Differences between Debian and OSI definitions).
-Compare the Debian Free Software Guidelines (DFSG)1 with OSI's Open Source Definition (OSD)2.
-Do they have any difference?
+Compare the Debian Free Software Guidelines $(DFSG)^1$ with OSI's Open Source Definition $(OSD)^2$.
+Is there any difference?
 If so, which ones?
 In case there are differences, do you think they are meaningful, and have important practical consequences or not?
 Could you track back the OSI and Debian definitions to find out when those differences, if any, were introduced?
 (As a side-exercise: determine the date in which both definitions where published, and their primary authors).

 Exercise 1.4 (GNU Manifesto).
 The GNU Manifesto3 is one of the first documents stating the goals of the Free Software movement.
-Can you determine when it was published, its context, and its immediate consequences?
+Determine when it was published, its context, and its immediate consequences?
 When did the GNU project started to produce usable programs?

 Exercise 1.5 (OSI and FSF definitions).
 Compare the OSD and FSF's Free Software definition4.
 Try to map concepts (and even paragraphs) from one to the other.
-Explain their main differences, and also the key points in which they match.
+Explain the main differences between the two documents, and also the key points in which they match.